DavisChappins/AZTurnpoints/README.md

 ## What is a .cup file?
-.cup is a comma separated value (csv) file with the following 13 fields:
+.cup is a comma separated value (csv) file with the following 14 fields:

-name,code,country,lat,lon,elev,style,rwdir,rwlen,freq,desc,userdata,pics
+name,code,country,lat,lon,elev,style,rwdir,rwlen,rwwidth,freq,desc,userdata,pics
-*Fields 12 userdata and 13 pics are not used by XCSoar*
+*Fields 13 userdata and 14 pics are not used by XCSoar*

 ![](images/1-.JPG)